That-Dev-Girl-Sites/jhalabi.com/contact/index.md

 <section markdown="1" class="contact-intro" aria-label="Introduction">

 Hi there!
-I love hearing from people, but my days get pretty full between developing, parenting, and writing.
+I love hearing from people, but my days are pretty full between developing, parenting, and writing.
 Please reach out anyway, but it may take a few days (or weeks) for me to reply. 😀

 * {:.contact-ifs} **If you want to chat about development:** I am all ears!
-I spend most of my time with WordPress, but would love to talk about anything techie.
+I spend most of my time with WordPress, but love to talk about anything techie.
-* {:.contact-ifs} **If you to chat about my book:** [_Sweet Little You_](/book) is available wherever books are sold _(and in several libraries!_).
+* {:.contact-ifs} **If you want to chat about my book:** [_Sweet Little You_](/book) is available wherever books are sold _(and in several libraries!_).
 I am always happy to talk about my book and am available for author visits and readings.
 * {:.contact-ifs} **If you have parenting questions:** So do I.

 <a href="mailto:joni@jhalabi.com" class="button">Send me an e-mail!</a>